wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-channel-sales-manager-huntington-beach-tustqmxo0i.md

   nestled between the bustling cities of Long Beach, Anaheim, and Irvine, is seeking a dynamic and experienced Channel Sales Manager.
-This role is focused on building and managing reseller partnerships, and is perfect for someone who thrives in an innovative, fast-paced environment.

-  ## Qualifications

-  To be successful in this role, you will need to have substantial experience in recruiting, enabling, and growing a network ...
+This role is focused on building and managing reseller partnerships, and is perfect for someone who thrives in an innovative, fastpaced environment.
+Qualifications To be successful in this role, you will need to have substantial experience in recruiting, enabling, and growing a network ...
 location: 'Huntington Beach, CA'
 team: Software